AMY RUIS – OWNER

 Somewhere along the way, Amy also caught the retail bug.
 She has enjoyed the presentation of food and drink from the early age of eight when she sold lemonade and cowboy cookies at the curb.
 Art of the Table has been a perfect vocation for Amy for 12 years already!
 Amy’s love for decorating, entertaining and enjoying great food & drink lends perfectly to varied & quality selections for the store.

-Because Amy loves to work hard, sleep little and enjoy people, food & drink, she has happily teamed up with business partner, Kate Leeder, to open Aperitivo.
-With limited space in each place, they hope that together the stores should complement one another as they feed Grand Rapids their favorite things.
+Because Amy loves to work hard, sleep little and enjoy people, food & drink, she happily teamed up with former business partner, Kate Leeder, to open Aperitivo.
+With limited space in each place, the hope is that together the stores should complement one another as they feed Grand Rapids their favorite things.

 Amy’s favorite things (lately) revolve around wines from the Pacific Northwest and Spain, cheeses from any animal ~ but especially goats as well as double cream style cheeses slathered on a fruit & nut style cracker or a warm hunk of sourdough bread.
 Yet if she had to pick one food to eat for the rest of her life, it would be a close contest between steak and ice cream…